-Toni Brisland was born and educated in Wollongong NSW Australia and taught English and History at Figtree High, Kiama High and Merriwa Central before moving to Sydney to take up a teaching and counselling position at De La Salle Brothers Kingsgrove.
-After further study in accounting and law Toni worked as a senior human resource manager in the public sector and a solicitor and HR Manager in the private sector.
-Toni now writes full time for children of all ages and volunteers at her local primary school and the CBCA and SCBWI and "Books in Homes".
-Toni is a Director of the CBCA National Board as the NSW Delegate, is on the CBCA NSW Committee as the Sub-branches and Author and Illustrator Liaison Officer, and, is Secretary of the CBCA Northern Sydney Sub-branch.
-Toni is also on the SCBWI NSW Committee as the Author and Illustrator Liaison Officer.
+Toni Brisland writes poetry for adults and fiction and non-fiction for children.
+She was born and educated in Wollongong NSW Australia and taught English and History at Figtree High, Kiama High and Merriwa Central before moving to Sydney to take up a teaching and counselling position at De La Salle Brothers Kingsgrove.
+After further study in management, accounting and law, Toni worked as a senior human resource manager in the public sector becoming Director, Personnel, for the NSW Police Service and then worked as a solicitor and HR Manager in the private sector.